klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§7.
 Effect of failure to answer.**

-Should the defendant fail to answer the complaint within the period above provided, the court, motu proprio or on motion of the plaintiff, shall render judgment as may be warranted by the facts alleged in the complaint and limited to what is prayed for therein.
-The court may in its discretion reduce the amount of damages and attorney's fees claimed for being excessive or otherwise unconscionable, without prejudice to the applicability of §3 (c), Rule 9 if there are two or more defendants.
+Should the defendant fail to answer the complaint within the period above provided, the court, *motu proprio* or on motion of the plaintiff, shall render judgment as may be warranted by the facts alleged in the complaint and limited to what is prayed for therein.
+The court may in its discretion reduce the amount of damages and attorney's fees claimed for being excessive or otherwise unconscionable, without prejudice to the applicability of Section 3 (c), Rule 9 if there are two or more defendants.

 **§8.
 Preliminary conference; appearance of parties.**